hapax/hapax.github.io/assets/psychology-time.md

 some time slice of the universe really exists.
 By "time slice", I mean some collection of events $\Sigma$ which are mutually spacelike separated.
+I used to think that the relativity of simulaneity was knock-down argument against presentism.
+Since being simultaneous is not an equivalence relation, and the notion of being co-present (existing together) is, surely presentism is wrong?
+No: all this argument shows is that being co-present is not the same as being simultanous according to each other's clocks.
+If we define the "present" as a slice $\Sigma$, which will have a transitive notion of co-presence after all.

+But is this sensible?
+One issue with $\Sigma$ is that it is not unique.
+That is, any event $P$ is contained in an infinite number of spacelike slices $\Sigma$.
+Which is the "real" one?
+At large scales, our universe has a preferred cosmological slicing, and perhaps (the presentist could argue) this is the natural one.
+This solution is ad-hoc, and doesn't explain how to "pick out" the right slice locally, for instance in the presence of a black hole.
+If a friend fell into the event horizon, and I wondered "where are they? which slice is real?", I don't think a presentist could provide an answer.
+One suspects that, in asking these questions, language has gone on holiday (Wittgenstein).

 Somehow, this slice *changes*.
 But what does it change with?
 Perhaps there is some "universal proper time" $\lambda$, labelling the